 - Have you had unprotected sex with a new or long-term sexual partner?

-- Do you have a condition or take any medications that result in a weakened immune system?
+- Do you have a condition or take any medicines that result in a weakened immune system?

 - Do you have an autoimmune condition or do autoimmune conditions run in the family?